sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

         - If we want to ensure absolutely no breakage with regards to `freq` mnemonics change, the onus of converting to a `ForecastingHorizon` compatible input type needs to be transfered to the end-user. `sktime` can obviously help by provide a utility for conversion.
 But if we do two things will happen.
             1. current working workflows of end-users will break.
 We can use deprecation and handle it gracefully.
             2. yt will add one extra step before/after using the sktime forecasters -> to convert the forecasting horizon from pandas to fh_compatible input types.
 Seems tedious, need inputs and thoughts.
+    - Answer1.1
+        - drop-in replacement
+        - refactor to localize all pandas related code to a conversion layer
+        - internal representation based on numpy arrays
+        - all currently supported input types should still be supported

 2. Internal Data Representation

     - Q2.1 Should the class still support all input types (int, list, np.ndarray, pd.Index, timedelta, date offsets)?
     - Consideration: Same concern as above.
 If we support the pandas objects as input types, there would always be a chance of breakages whenever pandas makes changes as it currently happens.
 (When our convertor tries to convert an unseen freq type to map it to the internal representation of the custom `fh`)
+    - Answer2.1
+        - all currently supported input types should still be supported
+        - conversion should happen externally and not internal to the forecasting horizon class

     - Q2.2: Instead of wrapping pd.Index, what should be the primary internal representation?
     - Option A: numpy arrays for numeric values + custom metadata objects (least coupling with pandas)
     - Option B: WILD IDEA!! what if instead of de-coupling we embrace the pandas fully and don't write converters but use pandas objects directly?
 Need investigation on what changes would that wrrant.
+    - Answer2.2
+        - Option A chosen

 3. Pandas Interoperability (between different parts of sktime)